gsingers/rtfmbot/README.md

 # TODO:

-1. Make the storage adapter setup configurable
+1. Make the adapters configurable
-1. Fusion/Solr storage adapter impleemntation
+1. Fusion/Solr storage adapter implementation
 1. Do something interesting with new questions
 1. Better question parsing
 1. Normalize scoring somehow for the SearchHubLogicAdapter so it the others have a chance.